tls-md/tls-md/TLS/Concepts/LIMP.md

 WALK USING ONLY ONE LEG APPROPRIATELY BECAUSE of a DEFECT in the OTHER LEG.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The most general term for any form of impaired movement is jiǎn 蹇.
+1. The most general term for any form of impaired movement is jiǎn [[蹇]].
-2. Bǒ3 跛 refers specifically to an impaired ability to walk or to limping.
+2. Bǒ3 [[跛]] refers specifically to an impaired ability to walk or to limping.
-3. Qī 踦 refers specifically to hobbling along on one leg.
+3. Qī [[踦]] refers specifically to hobbling along on one leg.
-4. Chuō 踔 refers to hopping along on malfunctioning legs.
+4. Chuō [[踔]] refers to hopping along on malfunctioning legs.
 ##
 HUANG JINGUI 2006
 HUMAN BODY 21.